nathanmarianovsky/manualmath.com/README.md

 # License
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">manualmath.com</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/nathanmarianovsky/manualmath.com" property="cc:attributionName" rel="cc:attributionURL">nathanmarianovsky</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

+<sup>1</sup>If you are wondering why I enforce these rules it is because I use the names in the URL routes and there already exist restrictions on characters that I have to account for.